zansangeeth/YTTodo/README.md

 Sangeeth Amirthanathan

-**YT ToDo** is an App that will suggest daily meals with users preferenece (How much of calories they want to gain for a day ?)
+**YT ToDo** is an App that will add, delete, modify and store your todo list

 Time spent: **3** day spent in total